+Should a personnel issue arise, immediately verbally communicate the situation up the chain of command.
 If an issue with a team member or any DEVELOP participant, Project Lead, or Center Lead should arise, follow the chain of command for reporting issues.
-If the problem is one of those links in the chain, go to the person above them.
-If you are uncomfortable contacting the next person up the chain, please contact the NPO.
+If the problem is one of those links in the chain, go to the next person in the chain.
+If you are uncomfortable contacting the next person up the chain, feel free to contact NPO.